-Tip: Click Transactions Summary in the top of the dashboard to open a new tab with that summary of the transactions.
-To return to the metric graphs, click its tab in the bottom of the dashboard.
+Tip: Click TRX Summary in the top of the dashboard to open a new tab with a summary of the transactions.
+To return to the graphs displaying the selected metrics, click its tab (by default Tab -x).

 The metrics pane displays a hierarchical tree of the metrics available for the selected load test run.
 You can display the following columns by clicking next to the run number at the top and selecting the column you want to display: